eaasi/user-handbook/source/guide/emulation_project.rst

 .. note::
   Though you can add multiple Environments, multiple Content, and/or multiple Software resources to the Emulation Project page, in order to select "Run" and begin an Emulation Access session, you can only actively select **ONE** Environment resource and at most **ONE** Content or Software resource.

-In the example below, an existing "FreeDOS 1.2" Environment, a "Borland Quattro Pro 5.0" Software resource, and a "SimCity 1.02" Content resource have all been added to the Emulation Project.
-The "Borland Quattro Pro 5.0" is the **active** object and will be the one presented in the Emulation Access session once the user clicks "Run":
+In the example below, an existing "WFWG 3.11" Environment, a "SALESTOT.XLS" Content resource, and a "NCSA Mosaic 1.0" Content resource have all been added to the Emulation Project.
+"NCSA Mosaic 1.0" is the **active** object and will be the one presented in the Emulation Access session once the user clicks "Run":

 .. image:: ../images/emulation_project_example.png